Enjoying Mt. Fuji—from public baths to rollercoasters

 Lying to the north of the mountain, the Fuji Five Lakes area is a popular destination for outdoor enthusiasts.
 Lake Yamanaka and Lake Kawaguchi are lined with resorts and inns and offer plenty of options for watersports and trekking.
 The smaller lakes are less crowded but still offer spectacular views.
 Boating, fishing, windsurfing, waterskiing and even paragliding are just some of the activities on offer.

 The ultimate experience is, of course, to climb Mt.
 Fuji .
 Only open for hiking from July through early September, most trails are heavily trafficked.
-Complete your climb at night for a respite from the summer heat.
 Temperatures at the various fifth station start points are significantly cooler than in low-lying areas.

 Staying at a mountain lodge on Mt.
 Fuji will allow you to start hiking early the next day to experience goraiko, or worshipping of the sun.
 It's a befitting description as climbing Japan's most sacred and culturally significant mountain is an unforgettable encounter.